 This Mother’s Day, remembering my mom and all of the baking we did together, I decided to overhaul her 1950’s recipe for banana bread.
 Out with the white flour, refined white sugar and nasty partially hydrogenated fat.
 In with gluten-free flours, coconut sugar and coconut oil.
 What a difference 50 years makes.
-This is the best banana bread I have ever made!
+Here is my overhauled modern recipe for the best gluten free banana bread!

 Mom’s original recipe used granulated white sugar, Crisco, and standard issue all-purpose white flour.
 This was the way to bake in the 1950’s, no questions asked.
 How things have changed.
 We know now how unhealthy those ingredients are.
 So how to save an old favorite recipe?
 Here’s how.

 I’ve been experimenting with ready-mixed gluten-free flour blends for the last several years but had not taken the leap into blending my own.
 That changed this weekend.
 Thanks to a recent cooking class by Shauna Ahern, the Gluten-Free Girl, and Dr. Jean Layton’s book, Gluten-Free Baking for Dummies, I felt empowered to take the leap.
 It was easy and the results were wonderful!